 Five walking routes along the coast and in the mountains

 The island of Las Palmas is one of the seven Canary Islands.
-The island is perhaps smaller than its ‘brothers and sisters’ but is excellent in walking.
+The island is perhaps smaller than its ‘brothers and sisters but is excellent for walking.
 The temperature taps on average 23 degrees all year round and it never gets scorching, making it good weather on Las Palmas every day.
 And because of the mountainous landscape and the differences in altitude, you walk every day through four seasons.
 From recreational day-trippers to seasoned hikers, the 1,000 kilometres of signposted walking routes offer something for everyone.
 You walk through laurel forests, on volcanic slopes or along large ravines in the north of the island.

 Power to the traveller – Earn commissions now.